 We all have bits about ourselves that we don’t like or that don’t photograph as well as other bits.
 For example, everyone has a “good” side, so it’s best to angle yourself to that side to get the best possible pictures.
 There are also little tricks you can use when posing for your wedding photos, like looking slightly to the left or right and tilting the chin upward to elongate the neck and reduce double chin.
 Conversely, you can also slightly tilt the chin downward to downplay a larger nose.
-So take command of your best side and position yourself in your wedding photos to
+So take command of your best side and position yourself in your wedding photos to get the best angle.

 Open Your Eyes and Smile

 It seems a bit common sense, but many times brides end up squinting from smiling too hard.
 Or they smile closed-mouth in an effort to hide their teeth.
 Even if you hate your smile, smiling with a closed mouth will not look good in photos.
 So show those pearly whites, but keep your smile and eyes soft.

 Of course your venue is gorgeous and the backdrops you’ve created are stunning, but how will they look in photos, and how will you look standing in front of them?
 Take a few practice shots to make sure everything looks as perfect as it does in your mind.
 After all, sometimes our imagination doesn’t translate well to reality.